-For trading type companies, it is the district court that decides to initiate bankruptcy.
-The bankruptcy trustee takes over the signature rights and former partners no longer have the right to change the holder of the domain name.
-The holder contacts the bankruptcy trustee who must submit to the registrar with documentation proving that they are the trustee in bankruptcy (usually a decision from the district court).
+Just as for a Limited Liability Company, it is the district court that decides to initiate bankruptcy.
+The bankruptcy trustee takes over the company's signatory rights and is the one who takes care of and also sells property on behalf of the company.
+A trading type of company has one or more partners.
+During the bankruptcy proceedings, the partners do not have the right to change the holder of a domain name.
+Instead, it is the bankruptcy trustee who is authorized to represent the company and carry out the change of holder of a domain name.
+The bankruptcy trustee must submit documentation proving that they are a trustee in bankruptcy (usually a decision from a district court).

-In cases where the bankruptcy trustee cannot assist in a change of holder, all former partners of the trading company can sign a certificate approving the change of holder.
-The registrar then makes an assessment of whether the change of holder can be carried out or not.
+In cases where the bankruptcy trustee cannot assist in a change of holder, the transferrer must provide a certificate from the other partners that they approve the change of holder.
+The certificates must be signed by all former partners of the trading company.